 They further said about experiencing temperature shocks and erratic rainfall, which have had observable impacts on plant phenology and overall livelihood activities.
 For example, flowering of almond plants used to take place in March but now has shifted to early February due to a rise in temperature.

 The rise in temperature with winters becoming warmer is also evident from a change in the lifestyle of local people.
 About 10 years ago, most people in the Upper Hunza used to place additional (coal) stoves in their houses.
 But now, many have left this practice, as warmer conditions in the region have led to less use of stoves.
 Also, over the past 10-15 years, the number of blankets people use has reduced from three to one in the lower regions of the Hunza River Basin.
-Another drastic change has been observed in less use of woollen clothing like the Choogah (traditional, long woollen robe worn by men) and the Shaaye Don (woollen stole for women).
+Another drastic change has been observed in less use of woollen clothing like the Choogah (a traditional, long woollen robe worn by men) and the Shaaye Don (a woollen stole for women).

 People further expressed their views about the increase in temperature in summer.
 They said pedestal fans were never needed in summers earlier, but now they are in common use.
 Actually, people now would install roof fans in newly constructed houses to cope with the heat.